tommairs/SFE_Suite/README.md

 ## Installation
 The intention was to build this entirely in AWS so all the instructions are geared that way.
 If you build elsewhere, make the appropriate corrections.

 **First** deploy a suitable server location.
-I used an m3.medium instance with 200Gb storage and CentOS 6.5 OS (ami-b6bdde86) for this.
-It will likley work exactly the same on CentoOS 7.x but I have not tried it yet.
+I used an m3.medium instance with 200Gb storage and CentOS 7.4 OS (ami-51076231) for this.

 **Next**, build a LAMP-GNP stack out on it.
 You may not need all the tools, but it is good to have them if you are developing additional features.
-I happen to have a handy script right here if you need one: https://github.com/tommairs/LAMP-GNP-Stack-Builder
+I happen to have a handy script right here if you need one: https://github.com/tommairs/LAMP-GNP-Stack-Builder/blob/master/rh7-installer.sh

-**Finally** navigate to /var/www/html/ and init/pull this repo.
+**Finally** navigate to /var/www/html/ and init, then pull this repo.